Return on Equity (ROE) Calculator

 Worked Example: Assessing Shareholder Returns

-Consider a publicly traded company that reported its annual financial results.
+Consider a publicly traded company with the following annual results:

 1. Net Profit: $500,000